GlassBricks/typed-factorio/README.md

 }
 ```

-The stages selected will control the global variables defined.
+The stages used will select the global variables defined.
-It is possible to include multiple stages, but there are some caveats.
+You can include multiple stages, but there are some caveats.
 See [Using multiple stages in the same project](#using-multiple-stages-in-the-same-project) for more info.

-## Usage
+## Usage notes

-Global variables will be defined for the stage(s) selected.
+Here are some notes on using the types:

-### Types
+### Types for other stages

 No matter which stage(s) are selected, _type_ definitions for all stages are available in the modules `"factorio:settings"`, `"factorio:prototype"`, and `"factorio:runtime"`:
 ```ts